Jaimevzkz/dotfiles/README.md

 # My dotfiles
-This repository contains the dotfiles I use for my linux config. it should be cloned in the $HOME directory in conjunction with the installation of stow.
+This repository contains the dotfiles I use for my linux config.
+It should be cloned in the $HOME directory in conjunction with the installation of stow.
 ## stow
 `sudo apt-get install stow`
 in the dotfiles (should be cloned in the home directory) directory: `stow .` this will create an image tree in the home directory. change original .zshrc file: `mv ~/.zshrc ~/.zshrc.bak`
+## tmux
+Terminal window multiplexer.
+`sudo apt install tmux`
+## alacritty
+Virtual console
+## starship
+Terminal theme
 ## nvim
-Here is a list of all libraries/plugins installed at this point:
-- packer.nvim (plugin manager)
-- telescope.vim (fuzzy finder for nvim)
-- rose-pine neovim (theme)
-- treesitter (syntax highlighting among other things)
-- treesitter playground (technical plugin)
-- undotree (show file change history)
-- lsp-zero (lsp, to change...)
-...
+My nvim config is built on kickstart.nvim with some added features.
 ## laTex
 `sudo apt-get install texlive-full`
 ## useful libraries